-As one reads through this document, two guiding concepts will appear throughout the report: a focus on the youth population, and the use of an empirical approach from a public health framework.
-For the purpose of strategic prevention planning related to drug and alcohol use among youth populations, this report is based on three main aspects: risk and protective factors, consumption patterns, and consequences of drug use.
+appear throughout the report: a focus on the youth population and the use of an empirical approach from a public health framework.
+For the purpose of strategic prevention planning related to drug and alcohol use among youth populations, this report is based on three main aspects: risk and protective factors, consumption patterns, and consequences of substance misuse and substance use disorders (SUDs).